michaelhesch/ci-ms-2/README.md

     3. Learn about X.
         1. Once the user navigates to the Locations tab, the club's physical locations are clearly displayed in a large grid, including the address and opening hours of each location, as well as a map to help the user visualize the location in each city.
 [View Screenshot](https://github.com/)

--   #### Returning Visitor Goals - TBU
+- #### Returning Visitor Story Testing

     1. Sign up for the club using the form in the "Join the Club" page.
         1. After a user visits the page and learns more about the club, they may want to return to submit an application.
 This is accomplished by navigating to the "Join the Club" page and filling out a form to collect the user's basic details.
 [View Screenshot](https://)
         1. In addition, the user can select their desired membership level from two options, standard & premium, based on the features of each level displayed in the form.
 [View Screenshot](https://)

     2. Check for newly posted upcoming club events.
         1. The club events highlight section on the landing page would be updated rountinely by the club as new events are held, and as time passes, so this section will provide a quick and easy reference point for a returning user to view events.
 [View Screenshot](https://)

     3. Check the physical club locations across Europe and opening hours of each club.
         1. As the club expands, users can easily view newly added locations on the "Locations" tab of the page, which would be updated to include the address and opening hours details for new club locations.
 [View Screenshot](https://)

 ### Further Testing - TBU

 - All pages were tested for responsiveness and any visible bugs using Google Chrome developer tools to change the viewing size across devices.
 In addition, all pages on the site were tested for correct behavior on a 27" desktop monitor, a 15.1" laptop monitor, an iPhone 11 and a 10.5" iPad.
 - The Lighthouse tool in Chrome Developer tools was used to generate performance scores and identify areas for improvement in both mobile and desktop views of the page.
 Results of this scoring can be viewed via the links below:

     1. Mobile Scores:
         1. [Home Page](https://)
         1. [Map Generation Page](https://)
     1. Desktop Scores:
         1. [Home Page](https://)
         1. [Map Generation Page](https://)

 - Please note that while efforts to coprrect some defects indicated in these results are due to issues found in external dependencies, such as Bootstrap's CSS, the HTTP version configured in the GitHub Pages server that the site is deployed on, etc. or other faults that are beyond the scope of this project to remedy.

 ### Issues Encountered in Development - TBU

 - [Resolved] x
 - [Resolved] x
 - [Open] Map marker clearing - Ongoing issue related to how the Leaflet maps consume point of interest coordinates to set map markers.
 Attempted several potential solutions to loop through the currently set markers and remove them when the POI list is filtered, however the way the markers are being set to the map when it is intilized will not allow this to work.
 Extensively read the API documentation from Leaflet and Mapbox but have not been able to produce a solution to this yet.
 - [Open] Navbar Link Highlighting - The link to return to the landing page ("Create New Travel Map") will highlight to its mouse-over color if the page title on the navbar is hovered over.
 The CSS properties are set such that the color should only change when a navbar link is hovered over, the title is not set up as a link.
 Need to do additional investigation to determine how to fix this issue.